We help passionate people find a path that inspires them, and develop new skills along the way.

 Adventure Guiding: Are you afraid of heights?
 If not, maybe you will take on the challenge of learning how to safely help our guests rappel over 120 feet down a waterfall!
 This includes rope work and wilderness first responder skills.

-• All community members (Apprentices and Fellows) pay membership dues, which cover your food, utilities, and community overhead (like management, etc).
+All Community Members pay membership dues, which cover your food, utilities, and community overhead (like management, community vehicles, etc).

 In exchange for your program fees and/or membership dues, and the work you contribute, the community provides you with housing, food, education, and mentorship, all of which is designed to help you identify what you are most passionate about, and develop and refine the skills that will allow you to pursue that path in life.